 The States will provide quality digital content to all learners and educators to support a range of learning activities in schools.
 The content will aim at providing ICT literacy for students in schools and teachers in teacher training programmes.

 The content should focus on making conceptual learning of school subjects, such as Science and Mathematics, more interesting specially addressing hard-spot topics.
-The concept of 'hard spot' being made interesting through ICT needs to be explained and substantiated

 8.2.2 Digital content standards